Who We Serve

 Deserve World Class Recognition?

-As a nation and as a society, people often forget how much care, guidance, and support you give, and the sacrifices you make to restore us all to good health.
+COVID19 has also crystalized the sacrifices Health Workers make to restore us all to good health.
 Not only in the United States, but all around the world.

-Every day and across every social determinant of health setting, Health Workers somehow find the strength to persevere and endure.
-They do so, in spite of overwhelming obstacles including workplace hardships, hazards and systemic failures that are often hidden from public view.
+Every day and across every social determinant of health setting, Health Workers face overwhelming obstacles including workplace hardships, hazards and systemic failures that are often hidden from public view.

-In the face of immense burnout and challenges, you continue to provide care and support to the most vulnerable.
-Given all Health Workers go through — to risk their own health and well-being to deliver life-saving care to others, — the least we can do is honor your dignity and professionalism, as we advance and promote Extinguishing Burnout Syndrome.
+Given all Health Workers go through — to risk their own health and well-being to deliver life-saving care to others, — the least we can do is honor the dignity and professionalism of Health Workers as we advance their Health Restoration.

 A Solution Idea Whose Time Has Come